 This article discusses the mechanism of speech production in humans.
 Speech is the acoustic end product of formalized motions of the vocal apparatus.
-The vocal apparatus consists of the following parts:

 - Trachea or windpipe